GULibrarySandbox/intro-text-mining-analysis-2022/index.md

 - Choose the best tool for your dataset at each stage of the digital research process.

-Download and play with software and datasets, do activities and watch videos to guide you through the lessons.
+Throughout these lessons you can download and play with software and datasets, and try out simple data cleaning and analysis activities.
+There are liks to further suport and videos to guide you through the lessons.

 Want to text mine via webscraping?
 Check out these [Web Scraping with Python](https://gu-eresearch.github.io/web_scraping_workshop/) lessons.